 Additionally, I have been involved in teaching computer applications courses and implementing projects that involve data mining and analytics.

-I've been instructing at the post-secondary level since 2005, starting as an undergraduate laboratory instructor.
+I've been instructing at the post-secondary level since 2005, starting out as an undergraduate laboratory instructor.
 After completing my Bachelor of Science (Biology and Chemistry) and Master of Science (Biology) degrees at UBC Okanagan, I found myself wanting to learn more about adult education.
 I went on to take the PID Program and Certificate in eLearning through VCC.
 My experience in both of these programs further enhanced my passion for adult education, particularly in the areas of curriculum development and assessment strategies.
-I am now working on a Master of Education degree through SFU to further develop my knowledge and skills as an educator.
-I am currently employed by the University of Victoria as the Restoration and Science Program Coordinator in the Division of Continuing Studies and I am also an instructor at the Pacific Horticulture College teaching Botany, Soil Science, and Pest Management.
-I look forward to sharing knowledge and experiences with the students in the PID Program.
+I recently completed a Master of Education degree through SFU in Post-Secondary Curriculum and Instruction.
+I am currently the College Director and an Instructor at the Pacific Horticulture College, and a term instructor in the Biology Department at Camosun College.
+I thoroughly enjoy sharing knowledge and experiences with the students in the PID Program.

 Chris Carroll semi-retired in 2014 from a 36 year career in education.
 Chris started in the social/educational field, working with at-risk youth, then taught in both the public and private systems, then worked as a learning consultant with the federal government.
 Currently Chris divides his time between teaching in the PIDP and at the Justice Institute of BC, and educational consulting with individuals and organizations.
 Chris holds a bachelor’s degree in philosophy, bachelor’s degree in education, and a master’s degree in philosophy.
 Chris has been happily married for many, many years, and has three children.
 Every day, each one uniquely contributes to Chris’s growing appreciation of the mysteries presented by our world and its inhabitants.